-The Musée de la Romanité opened in 2018 and has since gained a strong position in the cultural landscape of Nîmes-thanks to its exceptional collections and large-scale exhibitions and the excellence of its programmes.
+The Musée de la Romanité opened in 2018 and has since gained a strong position in the cultural landscape of Nîmes-thanks to its exceptional collections and largescale exhibitions and the excellence of its programmes.
 Behind the extremely transparent contemporary architecture of the building, the SPL Culture et Patrimoine team concentrates on running this unique venue that also has a rooftop terrace, an auditorium, a restaurant, a garden and many other features...
-The mission has been carried out successfully as the museum has already attracted more than 450 000 visitors in two years of operation!
+The mission has been carried out successfully as the museum has already attracted more than 500.000 visitors !